RicardoMorim/Auth-Provider/README.md

 **Authentication:**

-- All endpoints (except user endpoints) require authentication via secure cookies (`access_token`, `refresh_token`).
+- All endpoints use secure HTTP-only cookies (`access_token`, `refresh_token`) for authentication
-- The Authorization header is no longer used for authentication (except for legacy user endpoints).
+- CORS must be configured to allow credentials from your frontend domain
+- HTTPS is required in production for secure cookies to function properly

 **Response:**